 The Process Goals of Disciplined Agile Delivery (DAD)

-Figure 1 summarizes the delivery-oriented process goals of Disciplined Agile Delivery (DAD) via a mind map.
-There are twenty-two goals in total, each of which is described by a Process Goal Diagram (see Figures 3 and 4 below for examples).
+Figure 1 summarizes the delivery-oriented process goals of Disciplined Agile Delivery (DAD).
+There are twenty-one goals in total, each of which is described by a Process Goal Diagram (see Figures 3 and 4 below for examples).
 A disciplined agile team will consider how to address each goal in a manner that reflects the situation that they face.
-Sometimes a goal will be very easy to address, for example an established development team may find that they need to do nothing else to fulfill the Form Initial Team goal.
+Sometimes a goal will be very easy to address, for example an established development team may find that they need to do nothing else to fulfill the Form Team goal.
 A team that is building a solution via an architecture they are very familiar with will have very little work to do to fulfill the Prove Architecture Early goal whereas a team using technologies that are new to them may have a fair bit of work to do.
 Different situations require different approaches.

 Table 1.
 The Process Goals of Disciplined Agile Delivery (DAD).